 Our mission is to end domestic and sexual violence and to provide supportive and educational services to individuals, families, and the community.

 PAVE was created in the Spring of 1980 to provide crisis intervention assistance to victims.
-In its 39 years of existence, PAVE has grown from a graduate student project to a full-scale non-profit organization.
+Since then, PAVE has grown from a graduate student project to a full-scale non-profit organization.